lakwli/memorieswalk/docs/To-solution/current.md

 # Problem

+## Problem 1: Element/Toolbar Exit uppon click on any control in the toolbar

 After i double click on an element to go into edit mode, when i click on any control from the toolbar, e.g. font family drop down, The dropdown opens and immediately closes without giving a chance to select anything, toolbar and element will switch to select mode and then exit (toolbar disappear, element de-select, lost focus), in flash second.

 If i single click on an element to go into select mode, when i click on any control from the toolbar, element will exit (toolbar disappear, element de-select, lost focus), in flash second.